Skip to content

 MEMORY_BASIC_INFORMATION

-The output of VirtualQuery will be stored in the structure of MEMORY_BASIC_INFORMATION.
-The structure including information related to a range of pages in the process's virtual address space (e.g., base address, size, state, protection attributes, and type). refer to https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-memory_basic_information.
+The output of VirtualQuery is stored in MEMORY_BASIC_INFORMATION, which describes a range of pages in a process's virtual address space (base address, size, state, protection, type).
+See: https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-memory_basic_information

 typedef struct _MEMORY_BASIC_INFORMATION {